 Luckily, diarrhea is usually short-lived, lasting no more than a few days.
-But, when diarrhea lasts for weeks, it usually indicates that's there's another problem.
-If you have diarrhea for weeks or longer, you may have a condition such as irritable bowel disorder, or a more serious disorder, such as a persistent infection or inflammatory bowel disease.
+But when diarrhea lasts beyond a few days into weeks, it usually indicates that there's another problem — such as irritable bowel syndrome (IBS) or a more serious disorder, including persistent infection, celiac disease or inflammatory bowel disease (IBD).

-Signs and symptoms associated with diarrhea may include:
+Signs and symptoms associated with diarrhea (loose, watery stools) may include:

 - Blood in the stool